 No matter your parenting style or choices, parents can be united in that we are all parents first.
 As mothers, we should be about supporting each other and building each other up.
-There are so many firsts that we encounter as mothers, it is nice to have other mothers to share with.
+There are so many firsts that we encounter as mothers, it is nice to have other mothers to share them with.
+As you discover the true meaning of motherhood for yourself, your thoughts, feelings, and needs may change.
+It is helpful to find your mom tribe and support yourself with positive people who care.

 When my daughter was born, I was the first one of my group of friends to have a baby and I didn’t live near family.
-I stopped working full time and suddenly I found that I needed new friends.
+When I stopped working full time, I suddenly I found that I needed new friends.
 I needed friends who could understand what I was going through and had time to spend with me at the park in the daytime.
 I needed a new sisterhood!
+Mothers collectively benefit from having access to each other’s pool of information, experience, and advice.

 New Moms Have A Lot To Figure Out